Our Teachers & Staff

 Sarah loves creating a welcoming classroom environment where students are excited to learn and work together.
 She values building strong relationships with all students and celebrating student growth.
 In her free time, Sarah loves to read, practice/teach yoga, and visit local coffee shops!

-Diana Zarzour is very excited to be joining the Virginia-Highlands family for her 13th year in education.
+Diana Zarzour is very excited to be at Virginia-Highlands for her 14th year in education.
 While born in Canada, she moved to Johns Creek, GA in the 3rd grade.
 She attended The University of Alabama to earn her Bachelor's in Elementary and Special Education and then The University of Alabama-Huntsville for her Master's in Differentiated Instruction.

 She taught Kindergarten and Second Grade in Huntsville, AL before moving to Atlanta in 2016.
-She spent the last 9 years at New Prospect Elementary School in Alpharetta, GA where she taught 4th grade and spent the last 7 years as a school administrator.
-She served as a Curriculum Support Teacher, where she had the privilege of supporting every student, teacher, and family Pre-K-5 in all subject areas.
+She spent 9 years at New Prospect Elementary School in Alpharetta, GA where she taught 4th grade and served as a Curriculum Support Teacher for 7 years.
+As the CST, she had the privilege of supporting every student, teacher, and family Pre-K-5 in all subject areas.
 With her family living in North Decatur, she decided to work closer to home and return to the classroom.
-She is extremely excited to get back to the heart of teaching and apply everything she has learned to her own group of students and their families.

-When she is not teaching, she is spending time with her almost 2-year-old son, husband, and their Wheaten Terrier cooking or exploring new playgrounds and restaurants.
+When she is not teaching, she is spending time with her almost 3-year-old son, husband, and their Wheaten Terrier cooking or exploring new playgrounds and restaurants.

 2nd Grade